 I’ve always craved certainty.
 I believed knowledge was armour: if I could only know what was coming, I’d be ready.
 But past events only look inevitable because of hindsight.
 To those living in them, the future was always unpredictable.

-So now I prepare for range, not precision.
-One example: we used to keep just enough food in the kitchen.
+So now I try to prepare for range, not precision.
+We used to keep just enough food in the kitchen.
 When the lockdown hit, we almost ran out of things to eat.
-Now we stock more than we need – not out of fear, but to be prepared.
+Now we stock more than we need.

 I still can’t remember dates.
-But when the mad poet writes another rhyme or surprises us with another rupture, I’ll know to pack a little extra water, have my people with me, and hold the lessons of history closely… if loosely.
+But when the poet writes another rhyme or surprises us with a rupture, I’ll know to pack a little extra water, have my people with me, and hold the lessons of history closely… if a little loosely.

 1. Quoting Stanford professor Scott Sagan: “Things that have never happened before happen all the time.” ↩︎